martinswanson/javacc/README.md

 ## <a name="community"></a>Community

-JavaCC is by far the most popular parser generator used with Java applications, having an estimated user base of over 1,000 users and more than 100,000 downloads to date.
+JavaCC is by far the most popular parser generator used with Java applications with an estimated user base of over 1,000 users and more than 100,000 downloads to date.

-It is maintained by the developer community which includes the original authors and [Chris Ainsley](https://github.com/ainslec), [Tim Pizney](https://github.com/timp) and [Francis Andre](https://github.com/zosrothko).
+It is maintained by the developer [community](https://github.com/javacc/javacc/graphs/contributors) which includes the original authors and [Chris Ainsley](https://github.com/ainslec), [Tim Pizney](https://github.com/timp) and [Francis Andre](https://github.com/zosrothko).

 ### <a name="support"></a>Support